 - Does NVMe Flash mean that SAS Flash is no longer relevant?

-Join us live on January 30th at 1:00 pm ET / 10:00 am PT to get the answers to these and other NVMe questions.
-Plus ask your own, during our Q&A session with the experts.
-All pre-registrants will receive a free copy of Storage Switzerland’s latest eBook “Busting the NVMe Flash Myths,” in advance of the webinar.
+Join out on demand webinar to get the answers to these and other NVMe questions.
+All registrants receive a free copy of Storage Switzerland’s latest eBook “Busting the NVMe Flash Myths”.